Last updated: June 20, 2026

 If you worked in 2025 and had low or moderate income, the federal Earned Income Tax Credit may lower your tax bill or increase your refund.
 Virginia also has its own low-income tax credits, including a refundable Virginia Earned Income Tax Credit for people who qualify for the federal EITC.

 For 2025 Virginia returns, the refundable Virginia EITC is 20% of your federal EITC.
-Virginia also offers a Credit for Low Income Individuals, but you cannot use both credits on the same Virginia return.
-A tax preparer, free filing program, or the Virginia credit page can help you compare them.
+Virginia also has a Credit for Low Income Individuals, but you cannot claim that credit and a Virginia EITC on the same return.
+A free tax site, trusted preparer, or the Virginia credit page can help you compare them.

-This guide is for general tax information only.
+This guide is general tax information only.
 It is not tax advice.
-Tax credits depend on your income, filing status, children, Social Security numbers, residency, and other facts.
-Use official sources or a qualified tax preparer before you file.
+Your filing status, income, children, Social Security numbers, custody facts, residency, and tax letters can change what you may claim.

-If you need help before a tax refund arrives
+If you need help before a refund arrives

 Food and cash help

-Start with SNAP in Virginia, TANF in Virginia, and Virginia WIC if you are pregnant, postpartum, or have young children.
+Start with SNAP in Virginia, TANF in Virginia, and Virginia WIC if you are pregnant, postpartum, or caring for young children.

 Housing and bills

-If rent, shelter, or a shutoff notice is the problem, check housing help, utility assistance, and emergency help.
+If rent, shelter, or a shutoff notice is the problem, check housing help, utility help, and emergency help.

 Local referrals

-211 Virginia can connect you with food, housing, utility, child care, legal, and tax help.
-You can also use the resource search online.
+211 Virginia can connect families with food, housing, utility, child care, legal, tax, and local support.
+You can also use its online search by ZIP code.

 Where to start

 Tax credits can feel confusing, but you do not have to know every rule before you ask for help.
-Start with the credits most likely to matter for a working single mother in Virginia.
+Start with the credits most likely to matter for a working single mother, single parent, pregnant mother, or caregiver in Virginia.

-1. Check federal EITC first.
-Use the IRS EITC page if you worked during the year, including part-time, seasonal, gig, or self-employment work.
+- Check federal EITC first.
+If you worked in 2025, including part-time, seasonal, gig, delivery, cleaning, caregiving, or self-employment work, review the IRS EITC page.

-2. Check child credits.
-If your child lived with you and has the required Social Security number, review the federal Child Tax Credit.
+- Check child credits.
+If your child lived with you and meets the rules, review the federal Child Tax Credit.

-3. Check Virginia credits.
-If you claim federal EITC, you may also qualify for Virginia EITC.
-If your income is very low, compare it with Virginia’s Credit for Low Income Individuals.
+- Check Virginia credits.
+If you claim federal EITC, compare the refundable Virginia EITC with the Credit for Low Income Individuals.

-4. Use free filing help.
-Many single parents can file free through IRS Free File, VITA, TCE, or approved free software partners.
+- Use free filing help.
+Many families can file free through IRS Free File, VITA, TCE, or approved Virginia options.

-5. Do not guess on custody or dependents.
+- Do not guess on dependents.
 If another parent, grandparent, or relative may claim the same child, get help before filing.

 Federal Earned Income Tax Credit

-For tax year 2025, the IRS lists these basic income and maximum credit amounts for single, head of household, qualifying surviving spouse, or married filing separate filers.
-Married filing separate has special rules, so get help before using that status.
+For tax year 2025, the IRS lists these basic income limits and maximum credit amounts for taxpayers filing as single, head of household, married filing separately, or qualifying surviving spouse.
+Married filing jointly limits are higher.
+Married filing separately has special rules, so get help before using that status.

 Common EITC rules that trip people up

-• Your child usually must meet relationship, age, residency, and joint return tests.
+- Your child must meet relationship, age, residency, and joint return tests.

 Virginia has more than one low-income credit.
-This is where many old articles get confusing.
-The important point is simple: you may need to compare the Virginia refundable EITC, the Virginia nonrefundable EITC, and the Credit for Low Income Individuals.
-You cannot stack them all.
+This is where old articles can become confusing.
+The main point is simple: you may need to compare the Virginia refundable EITC, the Virginia nonrefundable EITC, and the Credit for Low Income Individuals.
+You can only claim one of them.

-Many single mothers should check more than EITC.
+Many parents should check more than EITC.
 These credits and deductions may also matter.

 Child and Dependent Care Credit

 If you paid for child care so you could work or look for work, you may qualify for the federal Child and Dependent Care Credit.
-This can include care for a child under 13, or care for a disabled spouse or dependent who cannot care for themselves.
+This can include care for a child under 13 or care for a spouse or dependent who cannot care for themselves.

 Education credits

-If you or your child paid qualified college costs, check the American Opportunity Tax Credit and Lifetime Learning Credit through the IRS education credits page.
-You cannot use both credits for the same student in the same year.
-If school costs are a major problem, see education grants.
+If you or your child paid qualified college costs, check IRS education credits.
+The American Opportunity Tax Credit can be partly refundable.
+The Lifetime Learning Credit is not refundable.
+If school costs are a bigger issue, see Virginia education grants.

 Premium Tax Credit

 If you bought health insurance through Virginia’s marketplace and received advance premium tax credits, you usually need Form 1095-A and IRS Form 8962.
-Review Marketplace tax credits and IRS Form 8962 before filing.
-For health coverage help beyond taxes, see healthcare assistance.
+Review Virginia’s premium tax credits page and IRS Form 8962 before filing.
+For coverage help beyond taxes, see Virginia healthcare help.

 Free filing help in Virginia